BenMcCright/Project_2/README.md

   * ARIMA
   * LTSM
   * SVR
-* ARIMA results with the moving average kept closest to all of
+* ARIMA is used to see the "change since last time."
+Since it has a moving average the predictions for it will run a bit smoother and likely closely match the actual sales.
+* LTSM is the "longest" of our machine learning that we used.
+The one that sees the biggest picture.
+While ARIMA takes a snapshot we used LTSM to give us an idea of any greater trends there might be.
 * SVR is used to try to establish if there is any link between a specific week of the year and sales in any of our three ideas.
 * In our models we kept to 6 as our window and ran 10 Epochs when building the LSTM models.
 After experimentation we felt this gave us the best results.